 Please press the F11 key (Fn key and F11 key on laptop PC) on your keyboard to get full-screen view of

 photos and web page.
 Pressing F11 key again will return to your normal screen with various tool bars.

-as Portland Women's Forum State Scenic Viewpoint located at 39210 E Historic Columbia River
+Portland Women's Forum State Scenic Viewpoint located at 39210 E Historic Columbia River Hwy,

-drives on the Historic Columbia River Highway (i.e., Hwy 30) starting at Corbett going east to tour
+on the Historic Columbia River Highway (i.e., Hwy 30) starting at Corbett going east to tour the Columbia

 We started such tour from Corbett on the Historic Columbia River Highway on July 11, 2016.

-in Canadian Rockies in British Columbia.
-I toured the Canadian Rockies including the Columbia
+Canadian Rockies in British Columbia.
+I toured the Canadian Rockies including the Columbia Lake in 2007

-Highway 97 in Washington State and essentially followed the Columbia River as shown on my web
+97 in Washington State and essentially followed the Columbia River as shown on my web page at:

 On the eastern part of Columbia River Gorge National Scenic Area in the town of Hood River, we saw this